 That goal will be helped with a new wind farm being built in Clay County — which is about two hours northwest of downtown Dallas — to supply the campus with renewable energy.

 The $287 million wind farm is owned through a 50/50 partnership between Vancouver-based Alterra Power Corp.
 (TSX: AXY) and Connecticut-based Starwood Energy Group Global LLC.
-Construction already has begun on the wind farm, which is expected to begin operations in late 2015 or early 2016.

 As part of the deal, General Electric Co. is supplying 119 wind turbines for the wind farm project and has a long-term contract to provide operations and maintenance services for the turbines.